KMnO4-zx/KMnO4-zx/README.md

 ## About Me
 - 🌱 I am a PhD student at China University of Mining & Technology, Beijing.

-- 💬 My research direction is global discrete grid and method of generation Voronoi diagram.
+- 💬 My research direction is satellite mission plan(AEOSP) and LLM.

 - ⭐ Datawhale Members.